 The supply chain disruptions that we first saw in 2020 because of the COVID-19 global pandemic continue, unabated and even exacerbated by labor shortages and shipping delays.
 In just one incident, the positive Covid test result of a ship’s crew member upon arrival in China forced the ship to make the return trip, get a new crew, then return to China before it could unload.
 The result – a two-month delay in the voyage and disruption to that industry.
 At the end of August (2021) a record-breaking 44 container ships were stuck waiting at a California port which accounts for one-third of US imports and main source of trade with China.
 The month before it was “only” 33 ships.
-Such disruptions could not come at a worst time.
+Such disruptions could not come at the worst time.
 They hold hostage the purchase and arrival of the foods, gifts, and other paraphernalia on which consumers rely to celebrate the holiday season.

 Estimates are that it will be at least 2023 before the shipping industry normalizes in the wake of these and other challenges arising from the much larger size of container ships.
 But what if another crisis occurs before then?
 Remember the six-day blockage of the Suez Canal by a large container ship in March (2021)?
 In those six (6) days 369 ships sat waiting to traverse the canal, causing critical delays and an estimated loss of US$9.6 billion in trade.
-Well, another one occurred early September (2021), though thankfully causing only a brief disruption this time.
+Well, another one occurred in early September (2021), though thankfully causing only a brief disruption this time.
 Flooding in China and Europe in August (2021) further strained shipping the systems that provide us with our goods.
 Delays and shortages are additional factors contributing to costlier goods.

 The reality is that global supply chains are stretched to maximum capacity.
 It now takes very little for supply chain disruptions to occur, with huge implications for global trade.
 This is why companies need to explore opportunities to re-engineer their supply chains.